apache/gravitino/docs/security/access-control.md

 ### Add a Group

-The external systems like LDAP, Scim and etc manage the group.
 You should add the group to your metalake before you use the authorization.

 <Tabs groupId='language' queryString>